Do you prefer to travel with a backpack or a suitcase?

 Weight distribution: If you know how to pack, everything should be equally distributed between the left and right side for a better balance.
 That will help you strengthen your back and have a better posture.

 Looking adventurous: Let’s be serious for a moment.
-Who’s the traveller and who’s the tourist here?
+Who’s the traveler and who's the tourist here?

 Accessibility: If you only have a top-first access, you can kiss the stuff that fell at the bottom goodbye until the end of your trip.
 Although some backpacks do offer a lie-flat access as well.